 Any mean of transport is possible, but for those looking for budget-friendly options:

-Little did I know.
-I admit I was in doubt when I saw the tiny bus and weird looking driver, but when it started to move I understood what was wrong with it: It had no suspensions.
-After a 5h trip on that bus (because that’s how long it takes, every single bone in my body was hurting.
+I admit I was in doubt when I saw the tiny bus and weird-looking driver, but when it started to move I understood what was wrong with it: It had no suspensions.
+After a 5h trip on that bus (because that’s how long it takes), every single bone in my body was hurting.
 I do not joke when it comes to back pains.

 If you are coming from Kiev, you can take a train.
-It is clean, nice, cheap and fast (as much as possible, but it will take 7h) and you can buy the train ticket online here. (note their spelling of Odessa – Odesa or Одеса and Kiev – Kyiv or Київ )
+It is clean, nice, cheap and fast (fast considering the distance, but it will take 7h) and you can buy the train ticket online here. (note their spelling of Odessa – Odesa or Одеса and Kiev – Kyiv or Київ )

-I took the 5 42 am IC train to Kiev (travelling from Odessa to Kiev) and it was a dream.
+I took the 5:42 am IC train to Kiev (travelling from Odesa to Kyiv) and it was a dream.
 Loved it.
 The IC takes 7h (although mine had a 30 min delay upon arrival) but I consider it to be a great option.
 The second class price for a ticket is 330 UAH (~ 11 Eur)

 The bus Chisinau – Odessa was approx 12 Eur (50 MDL).